CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/ligand_filters/ligand_filters.rst

       - filter: graph_IDs                           # Only keep ligands with the following graph IDs
         graph_IDs: [a2b7bbb6ca4ce36dc3147760335e7374, 53b7a3d91a1be6e167a3975bb7921206]     # List of graph IDs to keep

+      - filter: remove_ligands_with_missing_bond_orders              # Filter out ligands with missing bond orders
+        remove_ligands_with_missing_bond_orders: true                # true or false.
+If false, filter will be ignored.

+      - filter: atomic_neighbors                    # Filters out ligands in which a chemical element is connected to the specified neighbors
+        atom: C                                     # Chemical element of the central atom
+        neighbors: H2                               # List of chemical elements or stoichiometry
+        apply_to_denticities: [3]                   # List of denticities to apply this filter to.
+If empty, applies to all denticities.

+      - filter: smarts                              # Filters ligands based on their 2D chemical structure using SMARTS patterns
+        smarts: '[C&H2]'                            # SMARTS pattern to match
+        should_contain: False                       # If True, the ligand must contain the SMARTS pattern to pass.
+If False, the ligand must not contain the SMARTS pattern to pass.
+        include_metal: True                         # If True, the ligand structure will contain the metal center 'Cu' connected to the coordinating atoms
+        apply_to_denticities:                       # List of denticities to apply this filter to.
+If empty, applies to all denticities.

 Input/Output Options
 ~~~~~~~~~~~~~~~~~~~~